Provo Municipal Airport: History

-The airport's Air Traffic Control Tower opened in 2005; previously, the airport was uncontrolled.
-When the control tower opened, the nearby airspace became Class D airspace over a radius of 4 nmi around the airport and up to 7000 ft MSL (2500 feet AGL), with a circular cutout in the southern portion surrounding nearby Spanish Fork Municipal Airport Woodhouse Field, which is not Class D.
+The airport was uncontrolled until the opening of an Air Traffic Control Tower in 2005.
+The nearby airspace became Class D airspace over a radius of 4 nmi around the airport and up to 7000 ft MSL (2500 feet AGL), with a circular cutout in the southern portion surrounding nearby Spanish Fork Municipal Airport Woodhouse Field, which is not Class D.